SimranKKamboj/Photometry/README.md

 - Double sine curve model with forced period range on the periodogram and a single and double phase fold (latest and prefered model)

-This repository is still under editing so please contact me at simran@phas.ubc.ca if you need the latest version of if you have any questions.
+This repository is still under editing so please contact me at simran@phas.ubc.ca if you need the latest version or if you have any questions.
 Thank you!